siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 216 Weak Interaction Operator for a Static Mass Closure.md

 ## 216.6 Interpretation of $B$

-The coefficient $B$ measures how strongly the static mass closure couples to the longitudinal momentum flux of the probe, in addition to its stored energy density.
+In the leading weak-field truncation, the coefficient $B$ measures how strongly the static mass closure couples to the longitudinal momentum flux of the probe, in addition to its stored energy density.

 So the remaining gravity question is no longer vague.
 It is: